 - ILCs are typically classes taken in person, or online, and have a number of options to make this fully customizable for admins.
-You may want to look at creating your Venues in advance of adding sessions to your ILCs to streamline the process, however you can always create them on the fly as well.
+You will want to look at creating your Venues in advance of adding sessions to your ILCs to streamline the process, however you can always create them on the fly as well.

-- As mentioned before you can organize all of your content with Categories, however you can also make them more searchable by adding Tags.
+- As mentioned before, you can organize all of your content with Categories.
+However you can also make them more searchable by adding Tags.
 Tags can make finding specific content even easier, by assigning specific wording to your content.

 - Question Banks are a handy tool if you plan on using the Absorb Assessment lesson option.
 Here you can create banks of questions which you can later pull into your courses, which can save a lot of tedious data entry.
 Question Banks can be pulled into multiple Assessment lessons, allowing you to pick and choose how many questions from each are used.

 - Once you have all of this added, you can utilize as much as you need in your Course setup.
 You can simply pull the Competencies and certificate of Completion, or add Tags to your General Course information.

 The Reports tab, shown as the spreadsheet icon, is where you will access the majority of your reporting data.
 While you can customize these reports as you work more and more with them, you can always set up some preferences to get started.